lharr076/EC2-Deploy-Walkthrough/steps.md

   <p align="center">
   <a href="https://imgur.com/HpmriNq"><img src="https://i.imgur.com/HpmriNq.png" title="source: imgur.com" /></a>
   <br />
-  I input terraform validate to make sure my configuration is syntactically valid and internally consistent.
-How I interpret this is more checks and balances to the fmt command.
+  I input <i>terraform validate</i> to make sure my configuration is syntactically valid and internally consistent.
+How I interpret this is more checks and balances to the <i>fmt</i> command.
   <p align="center">
   <br />
   <br />